Yotsunoha: Drama CDs

 There have been two sets of Drama CDs based on Yotsunoha.
 The first Drama CD release was titled A Snowman 140 cm Tall (140センチの雪だるま, 140 Senchi no Yukidaruma).
 It was first available to the public at Comiket 71, and was later released in stores on January 26, 2007, as a set of two CDs, and featured the voice actors who have previously provided voice acting for the game, in addition to Kazutaka Ishii who provided voice acting for the character Makoto Yūki.
 It was later followed by a second Drama CD release, released on April 23, 2008, featuring the voice cast of the OVA adaptation.

 Manga

 Yotsunoha was also adapted into a manga series, illustrated by Japanese artist Bow Ditama, known for his previous work on Mahoromatic.
-The manga series was serialized in the manga magazine Megami Magazine between March and December 2008, and a single bound volume was published on September 29, 2008, by Gakken.
+The manga series was serialized in the manga magazine Megami Magazine between March and December 2008 issues, and a single bound volume was published on September 29, 2008, by Gakken.